TREASURIES-US yields tick higher as inflation worries linger

 By Davide Barbuscia

-NEW YORK, May 15 (Reuters) - Longer-dated U.S. Treasury yields ticked higher on Monday on lingering investor concerns that inflation will remain sticky and in line with government bond yields in Europe, where the European Commission forecast higher growth and inflation.
+NEW YORK, May 15 (Reuters) - U.S. Treasury yields ticked higher on Monday on lingering investor concerns that inflation will remain sticky, while uncertainty around the U.S. debt ceiling added to worries about the economic outlook.

 U.S. government bond yields, which move inversely to prices, rose late last week after data showing consumers' long-term inflation expectations increased to their highest reading since 2011 in May.
 That followed an earlier bond price rally after consumer and producer price reports showed inflation was continuing to ease.